amnaredo/ironhack-final-project/README.md

 ### Frontend Overview

-The frontend is an Angular application, it just makes HTTP requests to the edge service.
+The frontend is an Angular application, it makes HTTP requests to the backend through the edge service REST API.

-It also performas requests to an external API to get additional live info about cryptcourrencies and markets (see [CoinGecko API](https://www.coingecko.com/es/api)).
+It also performs requests to an external API to get additional live info about cryptcourrencies and markets (see [CoinGecko API](https://www.coingecko.com/es/api)).

 It is divided in three major sections:
 - Profile: this section shows user profile information, data can be updated from this section.

 - Portfolios: this section shows the collection of portfolios owned by the user.
-This is the  main section of the application.
-You can add new portfolios, delete old portfolios and see or edit each portfolio's positions.
+You can add new portfolios, delete old portfolios and see or edit each portfolio's positions, with its updates history log.

-- Search: this section shows a full list of coins that the external API provides, so you can choose any coin to get info details, and add a position to an existing portfolio from there.
+- Search: this section shows a full list of coins that the external API provides, so you can choose any coin to get info details, and add a position with an amount to an existing portfolio from there.